-You may use one standard, 100-240 V 12 V/1 A power supply per transmitter or connect one commercial, 180-550 V/10 A power supply to up to ten transmitters with parallel connections.
+You may use one standard, 100-240 V 12 V/1 A power supply per transmitter for a 120/240 V grid feed or a commercial, 180-550 V/10 A power supply for 277/480 V grid feeds.

-All transmitters in a group should be energized and de-energized at the same time.
+All transmitters in a group must be energized and de-energized at the same time.
 One way to do this is to install a single AC breaker that powers all the transmitter group power supplies.
+The following example shows powering multiple inverters with dedicated AC breakers and all RSS transmitters in the group with one dedicated breaker.